 The National Curriculum for Music says that children should be inspired to develop a love of music throughout their education.
 Children learn to perform, listen to and evaluate music across a range of historical periods and genres.
-They experiment with sound and compose their own music for a range of purposes – much of which can be seen in our Sharing assemblies.
+They experiment with sound on both tuned and un-tuned instruments and compose their own music for a range of purposes learning to notate as we go.

-Our aim is to enable our children to develop their musical playing skills as well as their understanding of the inter-related dimensions of music – pitch, duration, dynamics, tempo, timbre, texture, structure and notation.
+Our aim is to enable our children to develop their musical playing skills as well as their understanding of the inter-related dimensions of music – pitch, duration, dynamics, tempo, timbre, texture and structure.
+Using and understanding this vocabulary is of paramount importance to develop our children as musicians.

 In our Early Years settings, children are exposed to music all day every day with lots of songs, rhythm patterns and instruments forming part of the daily routines.
-In KS1 and KS2, the children’s knowledge and skill level develops during their rota of half hourly morning slots.
+In KS1 and KS2, the children’s knowledge and skill level develops during their rota of half hourly deep learning slots.

 We believe that every child should learn to play at least one musical instrument as part of regular curriculum time.